-Your Case Manager, FMS provider and Consumer Direct are the best resources for answering questions and resolving issues.
-They should be contacted before you reach out to HCPF.
+Note: Your Case Manager, FMS provider and Consumer Direct are the best resources for answering questions and resolving issues as they arise.
+They should be contacted before the Department.

-Role and Responsibilities of the Case Management Agency
+Role of the Case Management Agency

-Colorado residents interested in receiving Long-Term Services and Supports through Medicaid work with a Case Management Agency.
+Colorado residents interested in receiving long-term Medicaid services and supports work with a Case Management Agency.
 The state contracts with a variety of governmental and non-governmental organizations in different regions to perform a functional assessment to determine eligibility for services.
 The initial assessment of need is the basis for developing an individual service plan.

-Case Management Agencies assist individuals in Colorado in navigating the Long-Term Services and Supports network to obtain assistance with daily activities such as eating, bathing, dressing, and homemaking tasks.
-These services can be provided in someone's home, at an assisted living facility, or in a nursing facility.
+Case Management Agencies assist individuals in Colorado in navigating the longterm services and supports network to obtain assistance with daily activities such as eating, bathing, dressing, and homemaking tasks.
+These services can be arranged in someone's home, at an assisted living facility, or in a nursing facility.
 These agencies determine functional eligibility for community-based long-term care programs such as CDASS.
-They provide care planning and case management for Members in these programs and make referrals for other resources.
-These agencies serve Members by county of residence.
+They provide care planning and case management for Clients in these programs and make referrals for other resources.
+These agencies serve Clients by county of residence.
 A map and listing of case management agency locations and coverage areas can be found in Appendix E.

-Role and Responsibilities of the Case Manager
+Role of the Case Manager